Olowcloudtech/aws-cloud-portfolio/README.md

 # AWS Cloud Portfolio

-This repository contains hands-on AWS cloud architecture projects demonstrating core infrastructure, networking, storage, and serverless services.
+This repository contains hands-on AWS cloud projects demonstrating real-world cloud architecture, infrastructure deployment, and serverless application development.

+Each project showcases practical experience with core AWS services including networking, compute, storage, databases, and serverless technologies.

+The goal of this portfolio is to demonstrate the design and implementation of scalable, secure, and cloud-native solutions using Amazon Web Services.

-## Projects
+## Projects Included

-### 1. VPC Network Architecture
+1. VPC Network Architecture
-Designed a custom Amazon VPC with public and private subnets, route tables, and security groups to simulate real-world network segmentation.
+Designed and deployed a custom Amazon VPC with public and private subnets, route tables, and an internet gateway to demonstrate secure network segmentation and cloud networking fundamentals.

-### 2. Static Website Hosting (S3)
+2. Static Website Hosting (Amazon S3)
-Deployed a static website using Amazon S3 static website hosting and configured bucket policies for public access.
+Deployed a static website using Amazon S3 with public access configuration and bucket policies to host a simple web application.

-### 3. Serverless API (Lambda)
+3. EC2 Web Server Deployment
+Launched an Amazon EC2 instance running Apache on Amazon Linux and configured security groups to allow HTTP traffic, demonstrating basic infrastructure deployment and Linux server configuration.

+4. Serverless Lambda Function
+Created a Python-based AWS Lambda function that returns JSON responses and uses environment variables to dynamically generate output.

+5. DynamoDB NoSQL Database
+Designed and implemented a DynamoDB table to store user data using a primary key and performed CRUD operations to manage records.

+6. Serverless REST API (API Gateway + Lambda + DynamoDB)
-Built a serverless backend using AWS Lambda and Function URLs with support for GET and POST requests and CloudWatch logging.
+Built a serverless backend API that retrieves user data from DynamoDB through an AWS Lambda function triggered by API Gateway.

-### 4. EC2 Web Server Deployment
-Launched an Amazon EC2 instance, configured security groups, connected via SSH, and installed Apache HTTP Server to host a static webpage accessible via a public IP.
+Architecture:

+Client → API Gateway → Lambda → DynamoDB

 ## AWS Services Used

+Amazon VPC
-- Amazon EC2
+Amazon EC2
-- Amazon S3
+Amazon S3
-- AWS Lambda
+AWS Lambda
+Amazon DynamoDB
-- Amazon VPC
+Amazon API Gateway
-- CloudWatch
+IAM
-- Security Groups
+Security Groups
-- Linux

----

-These projects demonstrate practical experience building cloud infrastructure and serverless applications on AWS.
+## Skills Demonstrated

+Cloud architecture design
+Serverless application development
+Infrastructure deployment on AWS
+NoSQL database management
+API development and integration
+Cloud networking and security configuration